-Routine, hands-on work with clutch facings, brake shoes and linings and other asbestos-containing friction materials puts auto mechanics at a significant risk of developing asbestos-related illnesses.
+Routine, hands-on work with clutch facings, brake shoes, linings and other asbestos-containing friction materials puts auto mechanics at significant risk of developing asbestos-related diseases.
 Many professional mechanics have endured years of high-level asbestos exposure at service stations, car dealerships, repair shops, garages and other confined work spaces, where hazardous fibers and dust linger.
+In addition to this, the U.S. Bureau of Labor Statistics states that there are more than 700,000 automotive service technicians and mechanics employed in the United States.
 Accordingly, a mesothelioma diagnosis among auto mechanics is not uncommon.

-The Simmons Law Firm pursues justice for those individuals and their families who have been affected by asbestos exposure leading to mesothelioma.
+Simmons Hanly Conroy pursues justice for those individuals and their families who have been affected by asbestos exposure leading to mesothelioma.
 For more than a decade we have worked to represent mesothelioma victims and their families and have donated to support research into finding a cure for this tragic disease.
 We are committed to the fight against mesothelioma, and treat our clients with the dignity that comes through understanding mesothelioma and its effects on families.

 If you believe you or a loved one has been experiencing mesothelioma symptoms related to mechanics asbestos exposure, contact us today for a free legal consultation with one of our experienced mesothelioma lawyers.

 For more information on mesothelioma among car mechanics, browse the following resources:

 - Washington Passes Better Brakes Law to Ban Asbestos in Brake Pads